Company News

 “East Africa is one of the fastest growing regions on the continent, with a rapidly emerging middle class, increased spending power and growing urbanisation.

-“This is, therefore, a good time to launch into a market that is in need of our wide range of products to enhance their lifestyles,” said Gary van der Merwe, president of Kansai Plascon East Africa.
+“This is, therefore, a good time to launch into a market that needs our wide range of products to enhance their lifestyles,” said Gary van der Merwe, president of Kansai Plascon East Africa.

 But there is a major problem.
-The rapid growth of the sector has led to an increase of hazardous paints, with nearly three quarters of decorates available locally containing high amounts of lead.
+The rapid growth of the sector has led to an increase in hazardous paints, with nearly three-quarters of decorates available locally containing high amounts of lead.

 The Centre for Environment Justice & Development (CEJAD) says 71 per cent or 15 out of 21 paint brands sold in the country have lead concentrations of above 10,000 parts per million (ppm) – above 90ppm, the legal limit.